I’m Veronica Miller Jamison and I’ve been drawing and creating ever since I was little kid growing up in Pittsburgh.

-My background is in fashion design, illustration and trend research, so color stories, shapes and movement are central to my work.
-I love creating decorative art and pattern designs for textiles and surfaces - artwork that works great for home decor, fashion, gifts and more.
+Trend and product research, color stories, interesting shapes and movement are central to my work.
+I love creating prints and patterns - artwork that works great for home decor, fashion, gifts and more.
 Two of my print collections are currently held in the Pattern Observer Studio library.

 I have a particular passion for teaching, and helping people embrace their creative side.
 I am the fashion illustration instructor at Made Institute in Philadelphia, and have been part of the adjunct faculty in the fashion design and merchandising department at Drexel University.
 My specialty is introducing adult learners and career-change students to fashion and the creative process.

 Fellow Philadelphia fashion creative Alexandra Damiano is the founder of Damiano Collection, a line of beautiful, sustainable silk garments and accessories.
 This year we collaborated to create the Silk Body Wrap - a versatile 100% silk garment featuring my original hand-painted artwork.
 I created the Paris Rose print to highlight Damiano Collection’s feminine and romantic aesthetic.

 SHEA MOISTURE COLORING WALL